Personal Support Worker Program and Supportive Care Program

 - Complete the Conestoga 101 Mandatory Orientation module

-- Maintain the confidentiality of all classroom, lab, and field experiences, including use of any form of social media, and;
+- Maintain the confidentiality of all classroom, lab, and clinical field experiences, including use of any form of social media, and;

 - Seek clarification from program team members/administration when unsure of any of these standards.